-(Damascus, 1979) belongs to a new generation of young, engaged Arabic writers.
-Weg van Damascus (Away from Damascus), a Dutch collection of his poems, was for weeks in the top ten of best-selling poetry volumes in 2015.
-In 2017, Ik Hier Jij Daar (Me Here You There) was published, a collection he wrote with Poet of the Fatherland Anne Vegter.
+(Damascus, 1979) published Weg van Damascus (Away from Damascus, 2015), a Dutch language collection of his poems that was for weeks in the top ten of best-selling poetry volumes, followed in 2017 by Ik hier jij daar (Me Here You There), a collection he wrote with poet Anne Vegter.
 Almadhoun was born in a Palestinian refugee camp, the son of a Palestinian father and a Syrian mother.
 He studied Arabic literature and worked as a cultural journalist in Damascus, where he also set up a house of poetry.
 In 2008 he asked for political asylum in Sweden.
-Two poetry collections were published there, one of them written with Swede Marie Silkeberg, with whom he also created poetry films, for example about bomb attacks in the Gaza Strip.
+Two poetry collections were published there, one of them written with Marie Silkeberg, with whom he also created poetry films.
 His poetry is imbued with feelings of homesickness and the guilt of a young intellectual who left his native country.
 His work has been translated into many European languages as well as Chinese.(2017)

 Archive available for: Ghayath Almadhoun